How it Works

 In addition to serving web content from a subfolder of a user home folder, from where else can Pointspin serve web content?

 When configured properly, web content can automatically serve web content located in subfolders of:

 - Auxiliary Storage (created and managed using File System Factory for AD)

 - Personal folders located in group home folders

 - Manual storage

-Q: Can I require that some web pages be accessible only through a username and password, while allowing other to be fully accessible from the outside world?
+Can some web pages be accessible only through a username and password, while allowing other to be fully accessible?